-- · Components, operation and manpower requirements - · Weight and dimensions of each system and its components - Sketches of each system showing a typical arrangement, including location and size of components - Estimate of system component requirements in terms of shipboard electrical, mechanical and hydraulic power, stowage, and operating fluids - Estimate of the relative risk of developing and deploying a system by the year 2000.
+- · Components, operation and manpower requirements - · Weight and dimensions of each system and its components - .
+Sketches of each system showing a typical arrangement, including location and size of components

+- Estimate of system component requirements in terms of shipboard electrical, mechanical and hydraulic power, stowage, and operating fluids - Estimate of the relative risk of developing and deploying a system by the year 2000.

 The first major section of the study describes launch and retrieval techniques for submersibles from monohull or SWATH vessels.
 All vehicles are untethered types, as are the DSRVs.
-Pertinent physical and handling characteristics of 51 submersibles in use by the industrial and scientific community are tabulated and summarized.
-The study shows that the DSRVs are unique because of their heavier dry weight, greater length and requirement for two lift points.
+Pertinent physical and handling characteristics of 51 submersibles in us8 by the industrial and scientific community are tabulated and summarized.
+The study shows that the DSRVs are unique because of their heavier dry weight. greater length and requirement for two lift pints.

-Four vehicles currently have launch and retrieval systems, or proposals for systems, which are considered most appropriate for potential development to the DSRVs • ALVIN, TAURUS, SHINKAI and SM 360.
+Four vehicles currently have launch and retrieval Systems.
+Or proposals for systems, which are considered most appropriate for potential development to the DSRVs • ALVIN.
+TAURUS, SHINKAI and SM 360.
 All are or will be deployed from a monohull vessel.
 An ALVIN system is described which is taken from a proposal by Woods Hole Oceanographic Institution for modifying ALVIN to single point launch and retrieval.
 Five additional concepts are described, in varying detail, from which the Woods Hole proposal was adapted.
 All are A-frame or U-boom, over the stern designs.
 A short description of the SM 360 (COMEX Industries) system is given, covering its pertinent parameters and its method of operation.
 The Perry Oceanographics design, for a 20 metric ton submarine is covered in more detail, including parameter specifics and drawings.
 The Techwest TUMS design is accorded an abbreviated description and the SHINKAI 2000 system is described in detail.

 The second major section describes the semi-submersible launch and retrieval systems of two tethered and one untethered submersibles.
-These are the Mobile Diving Unit Launch and Retrieval System (MDU LARS), the MOB vehicles and the PC-18, The MDU LARS and the MOB operate tethered and are much lighter than the DSRVs, and therefore are of limited interest.
-The PC-18 operates untethered but is also much lighter than the DSRVs.
-It is of greater interest since it operates from a SWATH-type platform.
+These are the Mobile Diving Unit Launch and Retrieval System (MDU LARS), the MOB vehicles and the PC-18.
+The MDU LARS and the MOB operate tethered and are much lighter than the DSRVs. and therefore are of limited interest.
+The PC-18 operates untethered but is also much lighter than the DSRVs. •It is of greater interest since it operates from a SWATH-type platform.

-60068 Projected Employment and Unitized Equipment Packages for CONFORM Salvage/ Rescue Scenarios, Final SEACO, Inc., 07182, U
+60066 Projected Employment and Unitized Equipment Packages for CONFORM Salvage/ Rescue Scenarios, Final SEACO, Inc., 07/82, U information concerning diving/salvage systems is presented, abng with matrices listing the ARs installed, portable, and unitized systems required for each scenario.

-This report describes the many MSNAP scenarios designated as the basis for developing CONFORM scenarios for the year 2000.
+This report describes the many MSNAP scenarios designated as the basis for developing near-future CONFORM scenarios.
 Each scenario is accompanied by a recommended salvage/rescue operation.
 Details concerning required equipment and manpower, as well as conflicting factors affecting these items are highlighted.